Scripting with Kotlin

 kscript is an open-source tool designed to provide a user-friendly experience for writing Kotlin scripts.
 It offers a command-line interface and features that simplify the process of writing and running Kotlin scripts.

-As with *.main.kts scripting, the script can be run using the kscript command:
+scripting, the script can be run using the kscript

-The script may also be made executable by running:
+The script can also be made executable by running:

 A more feature-rich third-party Kotlin scripting experience can be achieved with JBang, as described in the next section.